aserpi/aserpi.github.io/README.md

 - ~~Navbar: drawer for small screens~~
 - Experience: timeline
 - Certifications: cards
-- Education: to be defined
+- Courses: to be defined
 - Home: presentation
 - 404: not found
 - README: write